An infinite-dimensional phenomenon in finite-dimensional metric topology: Surgery and cell-like maps

 \begin{defn} \

-\begin{enumerate} \item [(i)] A compact subset \( X \) of the Hilbert cube \( Q \) is said to be \textit{cell-like} if for every open neighborhood \( U \) of \( X \) in \( Q \), the inclusion \( X \to U \) is nullhomotopic.
-This is a topological property of \( X \) and is the \v Cech analog of ``contractible''.
+\begin{enumerate} \item [(i)] A compact subset \( X \) of \( \bR^{n} \) is said to be \textit{cell-like} if for every open neighborhood \( U \) of \( X \) in \( \bR^{n} \), the inclusion \( X \to U \) is nullhomotopic.
+This is a topological property of \( X \) \cite{La1} and is the \v Cech analogue of ``contractible''.
 The space $\sin(1/x)$-with-a-bar is an example of a cell-like set which is not contractible. \item [(ii)] A map $f:Y \to Z$ between compact metric spaces is {\it cell-like or CE} if for each $z\in Z$, $f^{-1}(z)$ is cell-like.
 The empty set is not considered to be cell-like, so cell-like maps must be surjective. \end{enumerate} \end{defn}

-Cell-like maps with domain a compact manifold or finite polyhedron are weak homotopy equivalences over every open subset of the range.
-That is, if \( c:M \to X \) is cell-like, then for every open \( U \subset X \), \( c|:c^{-1}(U) \to U \) is a weak homotopy equivalence.
-The range space of such a cell-like map always has finite cohomological dimension.
-If the range has finite covering dimension, then \( c \) is a homotopy equivalence over every open set. \mk LIFTING PROPERTY: Let $f:M\to X$ be a cell-like map with \( M \) an ANR space.
-Given a space \( W \) with $\dim W<\infty$, a closed subset $A\subset W$, a map $g:W\to X$, and a map $h:A\to M$ with $fh=g|_A$, there is a map $\bar h:W\to M$ extending $h$ such that $g$ is homotopic to $f\bar h$ rel $A$:
+Cell-like maps with domain a compact manifold or finite polyhedron are weak homotopy equivalences over every open subset of the range \cite{Ko, La2}.
+That is, if \( c:M \to X \) is cell-like, then for every open \( U \subset X \), \( c|_{c^{-1}(U)}:c^{-1}(U) \to U \) is a weak homotopy equivalence.
+The Vietoris-Begle Theorem implies that the range space of such a cell-like map always has finite cohomological dimension.
+If the range has finite covering dimension, then \( c \) is a homotopy equivalence over every open set. \mk\ni LIFTING PROPERTY: Let $f:M\to X$ be a cell-like map with \( M \) an absolute neighborhood retract.\footnote{If $M$ is compact metric with finite covering dimension, $M$ is an absolute neighborhood retract $\equiv$ ANR if and only if it is locally contractible.} Given a space \( W \) with $\dim W<\infty$, $\epsilon>0$, a closed subset $A\subset W$, a map $g:W\to X$, and a map $h:A\to M$ with $f\circ h=g|_A$, there is a map $\bar h:W\to M$ extending $h$ such that $g$ is $\epsilon$-homotopic to $f\circ \bar h$ rel $A$:

-See \cite{La} for details.
+See \cite{Ko, La2} for details.

 \begin{defn} A homotopy equivalence \( f:N \to M \) is \textit{realized by cell-like maps} if there exist a space \( X \) and cell-like maps \( c_{1}:N \to X \), \( c_{2}:M \to X \) so that the diagram